 A breast augmentation operation takes about an hour.
 The anesthesiologist will put you to sleep for this operation for your safety and comfort.
 The incision for a breast augmentation is made below the breast in the inframammary fold, around the areola or in the armpit (transaxillary).
 All three of these incision options leave a well concealed scar.
 Dr. Maloney will create a pocket underneath the chest muscle, large enough for the implant to be placed.
+He will insert the implant using a Keller Funnel allowing for a “no-touch” technique in which the implant never touches the skin.
+Click here to see a video of Dr. Maloney demonstrating the use of the Keller Funnel.
 Dr. Maloney will close the incision with dissolvable sutures.
 You will wake up in the recovery room and be ready to go home in about an hour.

 You will leave the surgery center with a small dressing over your incisions and be wearing a post-operative bra.
 You should rest and eat a healthy diet high in protein for optimal healing.
 Please avoid alcohol and refrain from smoking.
 We recommend early and frequent ambulation after surgery to reduce the risk of blood clot formation in the legs and to speed up your recovery.
 You may remove your dressings and shower the day after surgery.
 You will return to the office for your first post-operative exam one to three days after surgery.
 Discomfort and tightness of the chest are normal after surgery.
 Be sure to take your antibiotics starting the morning of surgery until they are all gone.
 A low grade fever is usual after any surgical procedure.
 You may wear a sports bra for the first few weeks.
 You will not be your final size/shape for about three weeks because the implants need some time to fall into the pocket.
 Because of this, we do not recommend buying new bras or getting measured for new bras until this three week period is complete.
 At your pre-operative appointment you will receive our after-hours number and Dr. Maloney’s personal cell phone number.
 If you have any questions during the recovery phase, please do not hesitate to call the office any time, day or night.